Moon-Crust/Video-Frame-By-Frame-Decoder/README.md

 with an institutive and simple GUI , this is a powerful tool .

 # HOW TO USE?
+  # Decoding

+0 .
+Swich to video decode

 1 .
 Clone the project https://github.com/Moon-Crust/Video-Frame-By-Frame-Decoder

 2 .
 Enter the Folder  "Video-Frame-By-Frame-Decoder".